bennyz985/6onKevin/README.md

 ## Config, settings and general setup
 Default database config may need to be edited to allow full permissions to the 'APOC' and 'Graph Data Science' libraries.

-Neo4j desktops allows for multiple graph versions, use version 5.26.5
+Neo4j desktops allows for multiple graph versions, while most versions are backwards compatible, this has all been tested on version 5.26.5

 ```bash
 dbms.security.procedures.unrestricted=apoc.*,gds.*,dbms.*